Swetangi-Rastogi-2001/101903249_SwetangiRastogi_EIGA_Project1/Readme.md

-# Movie Recommendation system
+# EIGA: Movie Recommendation system

 ## INTRODUCTION

-Recommender systems are used for providing personalized recommendations based on the user profile and previous behaviour.
-Recommender systems such as Amazon, Netflix, and YouTube are widely used in the Internet Industry.
-Recommendation systems help the users to find and select items (e.g., books, movies, restaurants) from the wide collection available on the web or in other electronic information sources.
-Among a large set of items and a description of the user’s needs, they present to the user a small set of the items that are well suited to the description.
+The goal of this project is to develop a movie recommendation system based on recommendation algorithms that personalize the user's movie choices.
+These algorithms use the user's profile and past behavior to generate personalized recommendations.
+Popular examples of recommendation systems include Amazon, Netflix, and YouTube.
+These systems help users find and select items from a vast collection of items available on the internet or other electronic information sources.
+By analyzing a user's needs and preferences, these systems present a small selection of items that are well-suited to the user.
+There are several approaches commonly used in recommendation algorithms, including collaborative filtering, content-based filtering, and hybrid methods.
 This project focuses on Movie recommendation.

 Recommendation algorithms mainly follow following approaches:

--	**Content-based filtering**: They suggest similar items based on a particular item.
-This system uses item metadata, such as genre, director, description, actors, etc. for movies, to make these recommendations.
+-	**Content-based filtering**: One approach used in recommendation systems is content-based filtering.
+This approach suggests similar items based on the metadata of a particular item.
+For example, in a movie recommendation system, this approach would use metadata such as genre, director, description, actors, etc. to make recommendations.
+By analyzing the metadata of the items a user has shown interest in, the system can recommend other similar items that the user may enjoy.
+This approach can be effective in making personalized recommendations, as it takes into account the specific interests and preferences of the user.

--	**Collaborative filtering**: user-to-user and item-to-item This system matches persons with similar interests and provides recommendations based on this matching.
-It does not require item metadata like its content-based counterparts, but requires usres and there respective ratings.

--	**Demographic**: They offer generalized recommendations to every user, based on movie popularity and/or genre.
-The System recommends the same movies to users with similar demographic features.
-The basic idea behind this system is that movies that are more popular and critically acclaimed will have a higher probability of being liked by the average audience.
+-	**Collaborative filtering**: Another approach used in recommendation systems is collaborative filtering.
+This approach matches users with similar interests and provides recommendations based on this matching.
+Unlike content-based filtering, which uses item metadata to make recommendations, collaborative filtering does not require item metadata.
+Instead, it relies on the ratings and preferences of users to make recommendations.
+For example, if two users have similar ratings for a set of movies, the system may recommend the same movies to both users.
+This approach can be effective in making personalized recommendations because it takes into account the specific interests and preferences of individual users.
+However, it may not be as effective in recommending new or unfamiliar items, as it relies on the ratings and preferences of other users.

+-	**Demographic**: A third approach commonly used in recommendation systems is the use of popularity or genre-based recommendations.
+This approach offers generalized recommendations to all users, based on the popularity or genre of the items.
+For example, a movie recommendation system may recommend the most popular movies or the most popular movies in a particular genre to all users.
+This approach is simple and easy to implement, as it does not require the use of complex algorithms or user data.
+However, it may not be as effective in making personalized recommendations, as it does not take into account the specific interests and preferences of individual users.

 -	**Knowledge-based**: It suggests products based on inferences about user’s needs and preferences, item selection and its basis for recommendation.